Paul Schmidt (interpreter)

-Paul-Otto Schmidt (23 June 1899 – 21 April 1970) was an interpreter in the German foreign ministry from 1923 to 1945.
+Paul Otto Gustav Schmidt (23 June 1899 – 21 April 1970) was an interpreter in the German foreign ministry from 1923 to 1945.
 During his career, he served as the translator for Neville Chamberlain's negotiations with Adolf Hitler over the Munich Agreement, the British Declaration of War and the surrender of France.

 Early years

 In 1917 and 1918, Schmidt was a soldier in the First World War and was wounded on the Western Front.
-Later, he studied modern languages in Berlin and worked at the same time for an American newspaper agency.
-In 1921, he took courses in the Foreign Office for the training of conference interpreters.
+Later, he studied modern languages in Berlin and worked simultaneously for an American newspaper agency.
+In 1921, he took courses in the Foreign Office to train conference interpreters.
 Schmidt distinguished himself there by virtue of his outstanding memory.
 In July 1923, Schmidt, still preparing for examinations, accepted his first assignment for the translating and interpreting service of the Foreign Office at the Permanent Court of International Justice in the Hague.
 He married in 1925 and had a son the following year.